 Ramboll Director Dave Grove comments: “We’re delighted to see the college’s vision come to fruition and are extremely proud of the part the Ramboll team, based in our Chester office, has played in achieving this.”

-Further details of our skills in Structural Engineering, Façade Engineering and Building Services.
+Further details of our services and sectors.